ilyasaftr/warp-cloner/README.md

 - `OUTPUT_FILE` (default: `output.txt`) - file to append generated keys
 - `OUTPUT_FORMAT` (default: `{key} | {referral_count}`) - output format

-## Notes

-You can use ipv6 proxy as far as ipv4 proxy if they don't block Warp API endpoint.

-## How to Get Your Own 12PB Key
+## How to Get Your Own 12PB Key (BASE_KEYS)

 1. Visit [Warp+ Telegram Bot](https://t.me/generatewarpplusbot).
 2. The bot will process your request and generate a 12PB key for you.
 It may take a few moments.
 3. Once the key is generated, the bot will display it in the chat window.
 Make sure to copy the entire key.

+## Notes

+You can use ipv6 proxy as far as ipv4 proxy if they don't block Warp API endpoint.

 ## Contributing